BECOME A HOUSING CHOICE VOUCHER LANDLORD

 - Lead Based Paint disclosure statement

-If all is in order, an inspection of the rental unit will be conducted within 5-10 business days.
+If approved, an inspection of the rental unit will be conducted within 5–10 business days.
 If the unit meets Housing Quality Standards (HQS), set by federal regulations and the U.S. Department of Housing and Urban Development (HUD), and SAHA and the owner have agreed on a monthly contract rent amount, the lease will be approved.
 The family may move in once the unit has passed inspection and their current lease has expired.